 But was I really?
 For a lot of companies the CSR report was just something they had to do to not lose customers and money.
 CSR wasn’t a part of their vision or strategy.
 My job: to make them look better (and compliant).
 Not exactly what I had in mind.
 So I quit.

 I was also the CMO of a Belgian cleantech startup that was working on an off-grid (solar-powered) water purification solution.
 A cool project, where I implemented the idea of business as a force for good for the first time, by fully integrating a non-profit organization into the company’s business model.

 What I learned most about this experience?
 Engineers have the knowledge and skills to tackle the world’s biggest problems.
 What they often need, though, is someone who can help them to

 That’s how the idea of Quest first came to be.
 By combining engineering skills with the design thinking mindset and the marketing skills of Quest, we can strongly increase the chance of success of a product and accelerate its positive impact.

-In other words: we had to make the choice to dedicate ourselves 100% to finding and helping the 'right' customers and projects.
+You need to dare to make choices.
+Creating impact was (and still is) my number one priority, so we made the choice to dedicate ourselves 100% to finding and helping the ‘right’ customers and projects for Quest.
 The ones that are truly meaningful to us and our planet.

-Now we only had two more questions: is this niche market interested in our offering and is it big enough to make a living?
+Two more questions remained: is this niche market interested in Quest’s offering and is it big enough to make a living?

 The answer is simple: yes.
 Purpose-driven startups are emerging and more & more corporates are finally starting to understand the value and necessity of integrating purpose and sustainability into their core strategy.